maikzero/fp-growth-online-retail/README.md

 ## Repository contents
 - project_spark.ipynb — Primary Spark-based pipeline: data cleaning, transaction assembly, and PySpark FPGrowth.
 - project_spark_test.ipynb, project_spark_test (2).ipynb — Additional Spark experiments and tests (also include data-cleaning steps in some runs).
 - project_recommendation_system.ipynb — Load association rules (or associationrules.csv) and demonstrate a simple rule-based recommendation helper.
+Also the final file that contains everything.
 - data_clean_project.ipynb — Legacy/reference notebook (kept for historical reference).
 The main cleaning logic has been migrated into the Spark notebooks to integrate with PySpark workflows.
 - associationrules.csv — Precomputed association rules exported from a Spark run (useful to skip recomputing).